 Just as your character earns access to rewards through heroic acts, they can lose them through unheroic ones.
-Your DM can suspend these benefits--immediately removing access to renown and faction benefits for the remainder of the current adventure or hardcover chapter and for an additional number of adventures or hardcover chapters determined by the unheroic acts they commit:
+Your DM can suspend these benefits--immediately removing access to renown and faction benefits for the remainder of the current adventure and for an additional number of adventures determined by the unheroic acts they commit:

 Long-Term Suspension.
 Your character's access to renown benefits is suspended for a number of adventures or chapters equal to half their level (minimum 1).
-These suspensions are imposed for egregious in-game and out-ofgame actions, such as:
+These suspensions are imposed for egregious in-game and out-of-game actions, such as: